shibing624/SearchApp/README.md

 alternatively, you can run server with Bing Search API or Google Search API.
 #### Using Bing Search API
+To use the Bing Web Search API, please visit [this link](https://www.microsoft.com/en-us/bing/apis/bing-web-search-api) to obtain your Bing subscription key.

 ```shell
 export BING_SEARCH_V7_SUBSCRIPTION_KEY=YOUR_BING_SUBSCRIPTION_KEY
 BACKEND=BING python search.py